kanisterio/kanister/docs/install.rst

 Deploying Kopia Repository server controller
 ============================================

-Kopia Repository server controller s not enabled by default.
+Kopia Repository server controller is not enabled by default.
 It can be deployed by setting the `repositoryServerController.enabled` value as shown below

 .. substitution-code-block:: bash